 Friday was a pretty low-key night, we went out for dinner and then hit the bars.
 On the way to dinner I saw a poster advertising Primus playing “Primus and the Chocolate Factory” in Utrecht.
-We looked it up, turns out there is a show in Köln on June, 20, the night before we leave Europe for good, so we snapped up tickets for that one.
+We looked it up and it turns out there is a show in Köln on June, 20, the night before we leave Europe for good, so we snapped up tickets for that one.

-We caught a taxi back to our hotel at the end of the night.
-It was only about a 10 minute walk for us to get into the city, but we both started to get worried when we were about 15 minutes into our ride back.
-It turned out there was just a ton of roadwork and construction work near our hotel, plus some of the existing roads appeared to have been transformed into bike lanes.
+We caught a taxi back to our hotel at the end of the night — It was only about a 10 minute walk for us to get into the city, but we both started to get worried when we were about 15 minutes into our ride back.
+It turned out there was just a ton of roadwork and construction near our hotel, plus some of the existing roads appeared to have been transformed into bike lanes.

 Saturday, May 23, 2015

-We did our usual weekend deal; We got up late, wandered into town and looked for something for lunch before we explored the place properly to wear off the calories.
-When people think of Dutch food, one of the first things that come to mind are pancakes, so Anna was fixated on the idea of having some as soon as damn possible.
-These things were great, two savoury ones plus a cherry, chocolate and whipped cream one for dessert.
+We did our usual weekend deal; We got up late, wandered into town, and looked for something for lunch before we explored the place properly to wear off the calories.
+When people think of Dutch food, one of the first things that come to mind are pancakes so Anna was fixated on the idea of having some as soon as damn possible.
+These things were great, two savoury ones plus a cherry, chocolate, and whipped cream one for dessert.
 We definitely needed a stroll after that.